Securities and Exchange Commission Open Meeting

 Commissioner Allison Herren Lee

-The amendments were approved in a 3-2 vote with Commissioners Lee and Crenshaw dissenting.
+The final rule was approved 3-2, with Commissioners Lee and Crenshaw dissenting.